directvt/vtm/doc/architecture.md

 # VT logging for developers

-vtm allows developers to visualize standard input/output streams.
-Launched with the `vtm -m` option, vtm will log the event stream of each terminal window with the `Logs` switch enabled.
+vtm allows developers to visualize standard input/output streams of the running CUI applications.
+Launched in the `Desktop Monitor` mode, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

-Important: Avoid enabling the `Logs` switch in the terminal window with the `vtm -m` process running, this may lead to recursive event logging of event logging with unpredictable results.
+Important: Avoid enabling the `Logs` switch in the terminal window hosting the `Desktop Monitor` process running, this may lead to recursive event logging of event logging with unpredictable results.

 Important: Be careful with enabling the `Logs` switch when working with sensitive information, since all IO events, including keypresses, are logged in this mode.